 Once they have found investable companies, they will then assign each a valuation.

 The resulting portfolio holds between 20 and 40, but the sweet spot will be around 25-30.
-These will primarily be media, consumer discretionary and health care services companies.
-High quality industrial companies will also feature, but need to demonstrate cyclical protection.
+These will primarily be media, consumer discretionary and healthcare services companies.
+High-quality industrial companies will also feature, but need to demonstrate cyclical protection.
 The managers deliberately avoid banks, utility, telecommunications and energy companies, as they are not in control of their own destiny and rely on external factors.

 Risk

-The managers define risk as the permanent loss of capital, and therefore assess the potential drivers behind this in the stock selection process.
-They will consider factors in a variety of categories, including the sustainability of the company’s strong position, the effects of technological disruption and sensitivity to the macroeconomic environment.
-They will also assess the impact of regulations on sectors and the risk of management making mistakes - hence the heavy focus on meeting teams during the process.
-Positions are sized depending on how much conviction there is in the company with the portfolio split softly into three sectors.
+Positions are sized depending on how much conviction there is in the company, with the portfolio split softly into three sectors.
 The top five holdings will need to have a lot of conviction and at good valuations, with position sizes over 5%.
 The next part of the portfolio will be sized around 3%, as the investment case is usually missing one key element - often an attractive valuation.
 The final sector will be the tail of positions around 1-2%.
 In total, the top ten names will make up over 50% of the portfolio.

 The information, data, analyses, and opinions contained herein (1) include the proprietary information of FundCalibre, (2) may not be copied or redistributed without prior permission, (3) do not constitute investment advice offered by FundCalibre, (4) are provided solely for informational purposes and therefore are not an offer to buy or sell a fund, and (5) are not warranted to be correct, complete, or accurate.
 FundCalibre shall not be responsible for any trading decisions, damages, or other losses resulting from, or related to, this information, data, analyses, or opinions or their use.
 The Elite Fund rating is subjective in nature and reflects FundCalibre’s current expectations of future events/behaviour as they relate to a particular fund.
 Because such events/behaviour may turn out to be different than expected, FundCalibre does not guarantee that a fund will perform in line with its FundCalibre benchmark.
 Likewise, the Elite Fund rating should not be seen as any sort of guarantee or assessment of the creditworthiness of a fund nor of its underlying securities and should not be used as the sole basis for making any investment decision.
 FundCalibre disclaims any responsibility for trading decisions, damages or other losses resulting from any use of the Elite Fund rating.
 All performance data, as well as fund size, OCF, AMC, annual income (historic), share price discount or premium, is sourced directly from FE Analytics, and will change periodically.